Maselkov/GW2Bot/README.md

 First you must install Toothy by following the [Toothy setup instructions](https://github.com/Maselkov/Toothy/blob/master/README.md).

-Then clone GW2Bot into the `cogs` directory of Toothy and install the dependencies:
+Then clone GW2Bot into the `cogs` directory and install the dependencies:
 ```bash
 # Go to Toothy directory
 cd path/to/Toothy